 Legislative histories are a compilation of all documents relating to a law, and are used to determine the intent of the law.
 Laws can be traced through bills, committee reports, committee prints, hearings, and Presidential messages.
 Committee reports will usually contain a reason for the passage of a bill.

 If you have not selected a topic, do a quick search in the following SFSU databases & web sites.
 Remember the bill number & name, Public Law number, committees, and names of senators or representatives.

 CQ Researcher analyzes, and provide pros and cons on, controversial and timely issues.
-The chronology often includes significant legislation on the issue.
+The Chronology section includes significant legislation on the issue.

-d.
+e.
 Congressional Research Service (CRS) Reports.
-CRS "works exclusively for the United States Congress, providing policy and legal analysist to committees and Members of both the House and Senate, regardless of party affiliation.
-As a legislative branch agency within the Library of Congress, CRS has been a valued and respected resources on Capitol Hill for nearly a century."
+CRS "works exclusively for the United States Congress, providing policy and legal analysis to committees and Members of both the House and Senate, regardless of party affiliation.
+As a legislative branch agency within the Library of Congress."
+See the website at http://www.loc.gov/crsinfo/about/ for more information about the CRS.

 a.
-Use the Index in the CIS Index Annual Legislative Histories of US Public Laws (1994-present)
+Use the Index in the CIS Index Annual Legislative Histories of US Public Laws (1994-2008)

 b.
 Check Congressional Quarterly Almanac to see what bills have passed in the year and the synopsis.